Tipi-Hack/tipi-hack.github.io/_drafts/2019-04-14-breizh-jail-calc2.md

 });
 ```

-Hence, we have to create a Process object and call it spawn function to execute system commands:
+Hence, we have to create a `Process` object and call its `spawn` function to execute system commands:

 1 - Check if the binding doesn't fail:
 ```js